 - The whales in Star Trek IV: The Voyage Home (1986) were named George and Gracie after Burns and his wife, Gracie Allen.

-- In the beginning of their partnership Gracie Allen played the straight character and Burns had the funny lines.
-When he realized Gracie got more laughs, he switched their roles.
+- In the beginning of their partnership, Gracie Allen played the straight character and Burns had the funny lines.
+When he realized that Gracie got more laughs than he did, he switched their roles.

-- Pictured with wife Gracie Allen on a 44¢ USA commemorative postage stamp, issued 11 August 2009, in the Early TV Memories issue honoring The George Burns and Gracie Allen Show (1950).
+- Pictured with his wife, Gracie Allen, on a 44¢ U.S. commemorative postage stamp that was issued on August 11, 2009 as part of the Early TV Memories issue honoring The George Burns and Gracie Allen Show (1950).

-- Best friends with fellow comedian Jack Benny, who also served as best man at his and Gracie Allen's wedding.
-Burns loved playing jokes on Benny, almost as much as watching him laugh (and pound the floor) afterward.
+- Best friends with fellow comedian Jack Benny, who also served as best man at the wedding of Burns and his wife, Gracie Allen.
+Burns loved playing practical jokes on Benny almost as much as he did watching Benny laugh when he realized that Burns had fooled him once again, and then both fall down on the floor and pound it with his fists while still laughing.

-- George and Gracie adopted two children as infants: daughter Sandra Burns, born on July 28, 1934 and son Ronnie Burns, born on July 9, 1935.
+- He and his wife, Gracie Allen, adopted two children as infants: daughter Sandra Burns, born on July 28, 1934 and son Ronnie Burns, born on July 9, 1935.

-- Took the name "Burns" from the Burns Brothers Coal Company, whose trucks he'd stolen lumps from growing up, to help heat the family home.
-"George" was a sobriquet his brother occasionally used.
+- Took the name "Burns" from the Burns Brothers Coal Company, whose trucks he had stolen lumps of coal from growing up in order to help heat the family home.
+"George" was a sobriquet that his brother Izzy occasionally used because he did not like his own name.

-- Although Gracie Allen was in love with another man when they first met, he carried a ring in his pocket until she finally agreed to marry him.
+- Although Gracie Allen was in love with another man when they first met, Burns carried a ring in his pocket until she finally agreed to marry him.

 - Was a regular on the "Dean Martin Celebrity Roasts".
 He was even a guest of honor in 1978.